ConcealNetwork/conceal-guardian-pool/README.md

 * /pool/update -> This is the endpoint to which each node guardian is sending the node data in intervals
 * /pool/random -> Selects a random node from a list of all nodes.
 Additional parametes may narrow the list.
 * /pool/list -> Lists all the nodes currently in the pool.
 Additional parametes may narrow the list.
+* /pool/count -> Counts all the nodes currently in the pool.
+Additional parametes may narrow the list.
 * /pool/uptime -> Get a list uf node uptimes for the given input parameters

-# Supported Parameters for random and list endpoints
+# Supported Parameters for random, count and list endpoints

 **hasFeeAddr**: Only looks at those nodes that have a fee address specified.
 If not specified every nodes passes the test.